- (206) 616-1486

 detection of cancer and pre-cancer and infectious diseases and their

-Ultrathin and flexible scanning fiber endoscope (SFE) and bronchoscope for the early detection and treatment of cancers within the body
+Ultrathin and flexible scanning fiber endoscope (SFE) for the early cancer detection and guiding treatments within the body

 The goal is to advance minimally invasive medical imaging by using ultrathin flexible endoscopes that allow access to regions of the body that were previously inaccessible.
 Once at a region of interest, imaging, diagnosis, therapy, and monitoring can be performed from the SFE with the goal of earlier and less-invasive treatment of cancers in the more peripheral lung and pancreas.
 The main attributes of the SFE technology are: